 If the net proceeds from a voluntary (sale) or involuntary (foreclosure) sale are insufficient to repay the amount of the HOME assistance, the County shall recapture the balance due on the loan or 100% of net proceeds from the sale, whichever is less.
 If there are no net proceeds from the sale, no repayment is required.
-Net proceeds are defined as the sales price minus superior Loan repayment and any closing costs incurred by the home buyer.
+Net proceeds are defined as the sales price minus superior Loan repayment and any closing costs incurred by the homebuyer.

+4. Plans for using HOME funds to refinance existing debt secured by multifamily housing that is rehabilitated with HOME funds along with a description of the refinancing guidelines required that will be used under 24 CFR 92.206(b), are as follows:

+There are no plans to use HOME funds to refinance existing debt.

+5. If applicable to a planned HOME TBRA activity, a description of the preference for persons with special needs or disabilities.
+(See 24 CFR 92.209(c)(2)(i) and CFR 91.220(l)(2)(vii)).

+The Action Plan outline the TBRA program targeted to the elderly and/or disabled clients for housing vouchers using these HOME funds.

-- 4. Plans for using HOME funds to refinance existing debt secured by multifamily housing that is rehabilitated with HOME funds along with a description of the refinancing guidelines required that will be used under 24 CFR 92.206(b), are as follows: There are no plans to use HOME funds to refinance existing debt. - 5.
-If applicable to a planned HOME TBRA activity, a description of the preference for persons with special needs or disabilities.
-(See 24 CFR 92.209(c)(2)(i) and CFR 91.220(l)(2)(vii)) - 6.
-If applicable to a planned HOME TBRA activity, a description of how the preference for a specific category of individuals with disabilities (e.g. persons with HIV/AIDS or chronic mental illness) will narrow the gap in benefits and the preference is needed to narrow the gap in benefits and services received by such persons.
-(See 24 CFR 92.209(c)(2)(ii) and 91.220(l)(2)(vii)). - 7.
-If applicable, a description of any preference or limitation for rental housing projects.
+6. If applicable to a planned HOME TBRA activity, a description of how the preference for a specific category of individuals with disabilities (e.g. persons with HIV/AIDS or chronic mental illness) will narrow the gap in benefits and the preference is needed to narrow the gap in benefits and services received by such persons.
+(See 24 CFR 92.209(c)(2)(ii) and 91.220(l)(2)(vii)).

+Annual Action Plan 2025

+Not applicable to our current TBRA program see above.

+7. If applicable, a description of any preference or limitation for rental housing projects.
 (See 24 CFR 92.253(d)(3) and CFR 91.220(l)(2)(vii)).
 Note: Preferences cannot be administered in a manner that limits the opportunities of persons on any basis prohibited by the laws listed under 24 CFR 5.105(a).

+Not applicable